 Leasing solar is cheaper than paying your utility

 When did you choose ComEd as your electricity provider?
 The short version is, you didn’t.
 ComEd effectively has a monopoly on the northern Illinois electricity market.

 With a solar lease, you can produce electricity (measured in kilowatt-hours, or kWh) on your own roof at a fraction of the cost of what you would otherwise pay ComEd.
 Every kWh you don’t have to buy from ComEd is money saved.

 A solar lease protects against rate increases

 Here’s an example of a Certasun solar lease customer in Bolingbrook.
-By saving money per kWh relative to ComEd, this Bolingbrook customer is expected to save quite a bit of money over the long-term.
+By saving money per kWh relative to ComEd, this customer is expected to save quite a bit of money over the long-term.
 However, those savings do depend on how quickly ComEd rates increase.
 Check out the graphs below.